claritagallery/clarita-api/README.md

 # Clarita API backend

-This is an API for the Clarita Web Gallery.
+This is an API for the Clarita Web Gallery, which exposes a [Digikam](https://www.digikam.org/) photo collection through a nice web interface.

 See the [Clarita React Frontend](https://github.com/claritagallery/clarita-react-frontend) for a consumer of this API.

+## Run with Docker

+Build the image:

+    docker build . -t clarita:latest

+Run it with:

+    docker run --env CORS_ORIGINS='["*"]' -v /path/to/digikam_data:/home/appuser/digikam_data:ro --rm clarita:latest

+On a real deployment you should set `CORS_ORIGINS` to the list of hostnames where Clarita is hosted.

+`/path/to/digikam_data` should be the local path to where Digikam SQLite databases are stored.

+See [.env.example](.env.example) for all possible environment values.

-## Install
+## Install manually

 Clarita uses [pipenv](https://pipenv.pypa.io/) for dependency management.